Founded in 1965, Metropolitan State University of Denver has identified the following goals across all fields and at all levels of study:

 MSU Denver's mission is to provide a high-quality, accessible, enriching education that prepares students for successful careers, post-graduate education, and lifelong learning in a multicultural, global, and technological society.
 To fulfill its mission, MSU Denver's diverse university community engages the community at large in scholarly inquiry, creative activity and the application of knowledge.

-MSU Denver has more than 500 full-time faculty members.
+Almost 600 full-time faculty teach for MSU Denver.
 Professors are recruited and evaluated for their ability to teach and engage students.
 All classes are taught by academic instructors.
-As a culturally diverse team of academicians, 52 percent of full-time faculty are women, and 25 percent represent faculty of color.
+As a culturally diverse team of academicians, 51 percent of full-time faculty are women, and 25 percent represent faculty of color.

 The majority of graduate level courses are taught by appointed faculty with terminal degrees in their discipline.
 The University also brings real-world education into the classroom by hiring professionally qualified affiliate faculty who work in the Denver metropolitan community and use their expertise and experience.